Showing posts with label cognitive function. Show all posts

 6. Immerse Yourself in the Language

-• Watching movies, reading books, and engaging in cultural activities strengthens memory connections.
+• Watching movies, reading books, and engaging in cultural activities strengthen memory connections.

 • The more exposure, the easier it becomes to recall learned words and phrases.